Planned Giving Marketing

 ROP measures the prospect value that’s created or destroyed, which allows for a more accurate gauge of the long-term effect of mass email campaigns.

-Very carefully, and after reading this must-read How to Make Prospects Tune Out Without Trying and its follow up: Using e-Marketing or ‘Spam’ to Promote Planned Giving?
-Think Again.
+Only if you do so very carefully, and after reading this must-read How to Make Prospects Tune Out Without Trying.
 The risk is that as few as 0.5% of mass e-mails may be read, vs. upwards of 95% of a large postcard mailing.

 Choosing whether to mass-email also depends on your organization, its size, and its constituency.
 If you are a small local organization such as a theatre or a church, with close-knit prospects who admire your operation, they may welcome your emails.
 If you are a large organization with a diverse membership, you will encounter many respondents who aren’t pleased that you add to the clutter in their in-boxes.